Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/TROUBLESHOOTING.md

 ## Get additional help

-Additional information on ways to reach out for support can be found in the [FAQ](https://learn.microsoft.com/azure/azure-app-configuration/faq) for Azure App Configuration service and common best practice sample can be found in [Best Practice Samples](https://learn.microsoft.com/azure/azure-app-configuration/howto-best-practices).
+Additional information on ways to reach out for support can be found in the [FAQ](https://learn.microsoft.com/azure/azure-app-configuration/faq) for Azure App Configuration service and common best practice samples can be found in [Best Practice Samples](https://learn.microsoft.com/azure/azure-app-configuration/howto-best-practices).